-Facial eczema fungal spores should have gone, but watch for long-term effects of FE on stock.
+Facial eczema should have gone, but watch for any long-term effects on stock.
 Long-term zinc treatment can strip the copper reserves from the liver, so copper supplementation may be recommended.
 (Check with your vet).
-Copper deficiency shows up in black cattle when their hair turns ginger coloured.
+Copper deficiency shows up in black cattle as their hair turns ginger coloured.

 If there has been one beast affected by FE, others may have livers damaged by the toxins, so be on the lookout for milk fever at calving.

 Abortions over winter are always a worry as often the aborted foetus is very small and is hard to find.
+Even when you send the foetus for lab testing, it’s rare to get a positive diagnosis so you worry about more occurring.
 Talk to your vet as soon as you see trouble, as you never know if it’s a one-off or the start of an abortion storm.

 Only winter bulls on the property that you want to use next year.
 Any surplus bulls are a hazard and also eat feed that would be better used by productive females.
 Never put bulls out on the road verge to graze.

-Don’t be tempted to buy calves in June to rear for sale as dairy weaners or for finishing.
-It’s far too early, as you’ll run into pasture shortage problems after weaning them at 8 weeks old and you’ll have to keep them inside on meal far too long to make a profit, especially if the weather is bad.
+Don’t be tempted to buy calves to rear that are born in June.
+It’s far too early, as you’ll run into pasture shortage problems after weaning them at 8 weeks old and you’ll have to keep them inside on meal too long to make a profit, especially if the weather is bad.
 Do a full budget before assuming that there’s good money in rearing dairy weaners for sale – there isn’t!

-Late July or August is early enough to start rearing calves.
+If you are going to buy calves to sell as dairy weaners in spring, do your homework early to find dairy farmers who will be willing to supply them in late July or August which is early enough to start.
 Buying direct from the farm avoids the risks of disease risks from saleyards and the calves have minimal stress moving from their farm to yours.
 If you pay a little bit above the going rate, the farmer will make sure you get a good deal and will offer good advice and support.